fabioberger/coinbase-go/README[Conflict 1].md

 ## Testing

-If you'd like to contribute code or modify this library, you can run the test suite by executing the following in the command line:
+If you'd like to contribute code or modify this library, you can run the test suite by executing:

  `go test ./... -v`

+ in the command line.